mrBicool/SafecoreVPN/README.md

 ### For Android
 1. Download this app -> [Click me to Download](https://www.mediafire.com/?k26dvvx428w19zb)
 2. check for updates! update button is located within the app and choose ONLINE. (paki hanap na lang)
+3. Select Server from the list.
-3. choose the appropriate type of connection that you will be using
+4. choose the appropriate type of connection that you will be using.
-4. ask me for your account.
-5. ask me for available promo's for your network before connecting..
+5. choose the available promo for your network selection.
+[Network Promo List](#available-promos-for-network)
+6. ask me for your account.
+7. then connect
-6. Cheeer's :)
+8. Cheeer's :)

 ### For IOS Phone / iPhone
 1. Download OPENVPN and WINRAR or WinArchiver sa appstore